-The EALCO will help teachers to provide an initial assessment for international new arrivals.
-The teaching staff will complete an EAL Proficiency Assessment Scale for their EAL children in four areas: Listening and Understanding (Receptive language), Speaking (Expressive language), Reading and Writing.
+The EALCO will provide support for teachers to complete an initial assessment for international new arrivals.
+The teaching staff will complete an EAL Proficiency Assessment Scale for their EAL children in four areas.
+For KS1 the areas are: Listening and Understanding (Receptive language), Speaking (Expressive language), Reading and Writing.
+For children in reception the areas are: Listening and Understanding (Receptive language), Speaking (Expressive language), Personal Independence, Social and Emotional Skills Development and Literacy.

-During the first year the EALCO should have regular meetings with class teachers and any other persons working with the child to discuss their learning and review their development in order to assess progress.
+Where appropriate the EALCo should have regular meetings with class teachers and any other persons working with the child to discuss their learning and review their development in order to assess progress.